 “Saudade: A Portugese word for a feeling, or longing for something, or some event that one is fond of, which is gone, but might return in a distant future…often carries a fatalistic tone and repressed knowledge that the object of longing may never return.”
 (Wikipedia)

-“Third culture kid” (TCK) is interchangeable today with “cross-cultural kid” (CCK), but many other terms exist including the following:”adult cross-cultural kid” (ACCK) ; “adult third culture kid” (ATCK) and “global nomad”.
-In case anyone would like to learn more about this topic, here are links to six website/blogs related to this subject that I’ve visited recently: http://crossculturalkid.org ; http://denizenmag.com ; http://www.libbystephens.com/blog ; http://thedisplacednation.com ; http://www.tckworld.com/ An article in Wikipedia sums up the benefits and challenges of being a “third culture kid” very well: https://en.wikipedia.org/wiki/Third_culture_kid
+“Third culture kid” (TCK) is a term interchangeable today with “cross-cultural kid” (CCK), but many other phrases related to these two include the following:”adult cross-cultural kid” (ACCK) ; “adult third culture kid” (ATCK), “third culture individual” (TCI), “global nomad”, and “hidden immigrant”.
+In case anyone would like to learn more about this topic, here are links to several websites/blogs that I’ve visited recently: https://communicatingacrossboundariesblog.com/tck-resources/blogs/; http:/crossculturalkid.org ; http://denizenmag.com ; TCK Statistics ; http://thedisplacednation.com ; http://www.tckworld.com ;